Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 2. **Dependency Approval:** Before a new third-party dependency can be used in production applications or within the release build environment, it MUST be approved by the architecture board.
 This requirement does not affect new releases of a dependency that has already been approved.

-3. **Regular Updates:** Third-party dependencies SHOULD be updated regularly, ideally through an automated process.
+3. **Regular Updates:** Third-party dependencies SHOULD be updated regularly, ideally through an automated process (e.g. using Renovate or Dependabot).

 4. **Critical Updates:** Third-party dependencies MUST be updated in response to critical security vulnerabilities or when they reach end-of-life status.